 Return on capital (ROC) is another ratio commonly used to analyze companies.
 The formula for this varies, but one version divides net after-tax operating profit by invested capital.
 Using after-tax operating profit instead of net income removes any gains from selling assets or interest on loans.

 The figure for capital in ROC is represented by the book value of the owner’s equity.
 That includes debt but not cash.
 By leaving out non-operating income and cash assets, ROC reveals how much profit is being generated by the business operations.

 ROE can help investors make smart decisions with their money.
 Understanding what ROE means and how to use it when comparing companies can help you craft a smart investment strategy.
 Be mindful of how companies are working to achieve their positive ROE and aim to compare companies within the same industry and sector before deciding where to invest your money.
 With a little research, you’ll be able to make smart money moves and invest in a company with a good ROE.

 - If you’re still unsure where to invest your money, consider working with a financial advisor.
 Finding the right financial advisor that fits your investment needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.